osrf/gazebo_design/sdf_reference_geometry/sdf_reference_geometry.md

 Proposition: add a new class to ign-math, named "FrameGraph" that contains the tree of frames.
 Objects of this type will typically be populated with frames as they are read during the parsing of SDF documents.

-1. void AddFrame(const string &_name, const string &_parent, const Pose &_Offset);
+1. void AddFrame(const string &_name, const string &_parent, const Pose &_offset);
 1. bool ParentFrame(const string &_frame, string &_result);
 1. bool Pose (const string &_originFrame, const string &_destinationFrame, Pose &_result);

 The GetPose method could also apply a Pose before returning the result, but this operation is easy to perform with the overloaded operator of Pose.

-There is no method to remove a frame, because the typical usage is to add frames while Parsing a SDF file, and then use GetPose to evaluate poses that are relative to frames.
+There is no method to remove a frame, because the typical usage is to add frames while parsing an SDF file, and then use GetPose to evaluate poses that are relative to frames.

 ## SDFormat changes